jamestomasino/sass-boilerplate/README.markdown

 ## Sprockets ##

-If you like the way SASS organizes and compiles your CSS, then you'll like how [Sprockets](https://github.com/sstephenson/sprockets) does the same for your JavaScript.
+If you like the way SASS organizes and compiles your CSS, then you'll like how [Sprockets](https://github.com/sstephenson/sprockets) ([guard-sprockets](https://github.com/guard/guard-sprockets)) does the same for your JavaScript.
 It will bundle everything up and minify it.
 Now we can have a single CSS and single JS include, just like you've always wanted.

-By default, the `js.config` is set to generate expanded js for easy testing.
-It is our best practice to minify this before moving to production.
+The default javascript

-Running `bundle exec guard` starts the Jammit watcher.
+Running `bundle exec guard` starts the Sprockets watcher.

 ## Localization ##